Coumarin Levels in Cinnamon

 What is Coumarin and Why is it Important?

-Coumarin (1,2-benzopyrone, chemical ID 91-64-5) is a natural compound in plants like cinnamon, tonka beans, and even strawberries.
+Coumarin (1,2-benzopyrone, chemical ID 91-64-5) is a natural compound found in plants like cinnamon, tonka beans, licorice, strawberries, black currants, apricots, and cherries.
 It’s the reason Cassia cinnamon smells like vanilla and woodruff tea tastes earthy-sweet.

 But here’s the catch: While it’s harmless in tiny doses, overdoing it can mess with your liver.
 Think of it like aspirin—helpful in small amounts, risky if you ignore the fine print.